-In today’s country music world - with synthesized, programmed instruments & all the bells and whistles never imagined 20-30 years ago, Cody Joe isn’t worried as much about fitting in with what’s trendy.
-He’s more concerned with making his brand of country music one that will last – a sound that true country music fans will appreciate.
-You might not see a fiddle and steel at every show he currently plays, but when you listen to his recordings, it’s clear that this guy LOVES that traditional country sound.
+In today’s country music world of programmed instrumentation, Cody Joe isn’t worried as much about fitting in with what’s trendy.
+He’s more concerned with making his brand of country music one that will last – a sound that true country music fans and some beyond will appreciate.
+You might not see a fiddle and steel at every show he currently plays, but when you listen to his music, it’s clear this guy LOVES that country sound.

-While his sound is more traditional, with recorded originals like ‘Rush’, ‘Hellbent on Loving You’, ‘Reasons’, and his new single, a cover of ‘House of the Rising Sun’, it’s clear to see this guy’s tool box contains more than just one trick.
+While his sound is more on the traditional side of country music, with recorded originals like ‘Rush’, ‘Hellbent on Loving You’, ‘Reasons’, and his new single, a cover of ‘House of the Rising Sun’, it’s clear to see this guy’s tool box contains more than just one trick.

-He’s released several singles in the last few years and is working on a new album of gathered material from songs co-written with his wife, Jamie, and many other songwriters he’s collaborated with over the years.
+He’s released several singles in the last few years and is currently working on a new album of gathered material - songs co-written with his wife and several other songwriters they've collaborated with over the last couple years.

-Cody Joe Hodges had his first job at the age of 9, when he went to the bank and asked for a loan (with his father as co-signer) for a snow cone stand in Caldwell, Texas.
-Hodges named it ‘The Sno-Cone Express’ after one of his hero’s Nolan Ryan, where he worked for 6 years.
+Cody Joe Hodges had his first job at the age of 9, when he went to the bank for a loan (with his father as co-signer) to purchase a snow cone stand to re-locate across the street from the city pool in Caldwell, Texas.
+Hodges named it ‘The Sno-Cone Express’ after one of his baseball hero’s Nolan Ryan.

-After graduating from Texas A&M in ‘06, he took off to Nashville for the first time to chase his dream and landed a job on Broadway.
-Having too much fun and with only a few months of Nashville under his belt, he moved back home to “get away from music city”.
-Not long after, he joined the Army and Hodges' talent was discovered while he was playing music with a homeless man on a Tejon street in Colorado Springs.
-Recruited as an Army entertainer for the group “Harmony in Motion” out of Fort Carson, CO, he played some of his biggest shows to date with the group, honing his craft along the way.
-Upon discharge the Fall of 2009, he moved back to Texas, and landed a job in Brenham, TX as a power lineman for the city.
+Graduating from Texas A&M in ‘06, he took off to Nashville for the first time, chasing his dream and landed a job on Broadway.
+Having way too much fun and with only a few months of stories, he moved back home from music city.
+Not long after, he joined the Army and Hodges' talent was discovered while playing music with a panhandler on Tejon street in Colorado Springs.
+He was then recruited to sing for the group “Harmony in Motion” out of Fort Carson, CO, that offered a platform where some of his biggest shows to this day were played.
+Upon honorable discharge in the Fall of 2009, he moved back to Texas, and eventually landed a job in Brenham, TX as a power lineman for the city.
 It was then that he started a band called ‘The Linemen’.
 The group disbanded in 2012, the same year their album was released.
-Leaving the power line business in 2013, Hodges started his solo career.
+Leaving the power line business in 2013, Hodges started his solo career, landing a record deal with 2 independent record labels.
 In 2015, with the songwriting help of his wife (Jamie), he released his first song ‘Getting Back to Country’.
-It did well, peaking at #23 on the TRRR (www.texasregionalradioreport.com) chart that year.
-That same year, Hodges was invited to the The Country Music Association of Texas Awards, where they named him the Rising Star of Texas in 2016.
+It did well, peaking at #23 on the Texas Charts.
+That same year, Hodges was invited to the The Country Music Association of Texas Awards, where they named him the Male Rising Star of Texas in 2016.